UOW-Group17/Onko_MiniProject/documentation/user-preferences-db-user.md

 ## System Behavior and Error Handling

 **Database Connection Errors:** When database connections fail, the system logs detailed error information and raises appropriate exceptions.
 Failed connections typically result from filesystem permissions or database corruption.
-The system implements automatic retry logic for transient errors while providing clear feedback for persistant issues.
+The system implements automatic retry logic for transient errors while providing clear feedback for persistent issues.

 **Unexpected Errors:** The system includes comprehensive exception handling at all levels, from database operations to filesystem interactions.
 Unexpected errors are captured and logged.